zoezheng04/RISC-V-CPU/statements/zoe.md

 ## Overview
 This individual statement provides a comprehensive overview of my contributions to the project.
 Each section details specific modules or features I worked on, relevant commits, and design decisions made during the implementation.
 The following are my contributions:
-* Wrote, tested and debugged the [ALU](path/to/ALU/file)
+* Wrote, tested and debugged the [ALU](path/to/ALU/file), [Register File](path/to/Regfile/file) and relevant MUXs
 * Wrote, tested and debugged the [Cache](path/to/Cache/file)
 * Assisted in debugging Single Cycle design
+* Assisted in integrating data cache with the pipelined RISC-V CPU
-* Responsible for Git Repo structure and README.md file
+* Responsible for maintaining Git Repo structure and writing README.md file

 ## ALU
 ### Description